MadCityFolders/madcityfolders.github.io/index.md

 Join our mailing list to be notified about meetings and events, by [emailing us](mailto:madcityfolders@gmail.com).

+## Current Events
+There is an [ongoing exhibition](https://sohe.wisc.edu/research-development/design-gallery/) of Ruthanne Bessman's origami work at the [UW School of Human Ecology](https://goo.gl/maps/oDS8riStqw82) from Sunday, January 22 – Sunday, March 5, 2017, in the Lynn Mecklenburg Reading Room.

+Ruthanne Bessman is a founding member of Mad City Folders.
+Many of the pieces have not been on display for more than ten years.

 ## Our history

 In 2010, Shirwil Lukes, a set designer for WHA television, and